4ureliek/Parsing-RepeatMasker-Outputs/README.md

         It provides 3 outputs:
             - only nested/nesting blocks
             - original lines of RM output, with annotations of nesting/nested
             - all lines, but with corrections of coordinates.
 TEs fragmented by nesting events are merged in one line (noted by additional column with number of frags in it) note that coordinates of the nesting TE will be true, but WRONG TO CALCULATE LENGTH MASKED BY IT.
-For that, use additional column with real lenght
+              For that, use additional column with real lenght [NOTE: SEEMS BUGGED - use parseRM_merge_interrupted.pl instead if corrected coordinates is what you need]

     METHOD (from Qi Wang)
         For each TE, the previous and next TE in the file are compared.
 If the previous and next TEs have: